ankitgyawali/reddit-analytics/README.md

 - Rosette API for post to metadata conversion
 - Sqlite db for storage.

 ## Usage

 ### Entity Word Cloud

 - Create word cloud from most commonly used "entities".
 The color of text represents it's sentiment.
 Clicking on the word shows associated metadata and main reddit post.
-Category Pie Chart

 ### Category Pie Chart
 - Categorize associated reddit post and represent them as a piechart.
-Clicking on each pie's will display list of associated reddit posts.
+Clicking on each pie will display list of associated reddit posts.

 ### Sentiment Timeline
 - Amount of positive/neutral/negative posts for any subreddit over a period of week.